dimitramav/DEVils-Scrum-Tool/server/README.md

 # Server Implementation
 The back-end of DEVils-Scrum-Tool is created with Spring Boot, using Gradle as build tool and Hibernate to connect with the PostgreSQL database.
-It runs on an embedded Tomcat server.
+Java 11 is required.
+Open a new bash instance to run server:

 ## Testing - Demo with In-Memory Database